Johann Palisa: Biography

 In 1885, Palisa offered to sell the naming rights of some of the minor planets he discovered, in order to fund his travels to observe the Solar eclipse of 29 August 1886.
 However he sold just a small number of these naming rights and apparently did not go.

-Palisa and Max Wolf worked together to create the first star atlas created by photographic plates, the Palisa–Wolf Sternkarten, published in 1899, 1902, 1908.
+Palisa and Max Wolf worked together to create the first star atlas created by photographic plates, the Palisa–Wolf Sternkarten, also known as the Palisa-Wolf-Star-Maps, published in 1899, 1902, 1908.
 In 1908, Palisa published the Sternenlexikon, mapping the skies from declinations −1° to +19°.
 That same year, he became the vice director of the Vienna Observatory.
 He retired from administrative duties in 1919, but kept observation rights.
 Palisa continued to discover asteroids until 1923.
 He died on 2 May 1925.